katemml/brain-health/README.md

 ## Chapter 4 Special Cases
 1. Treat compound nouns as a single entity
 Ex: Polka dot, Straw hat
+2. One is holding a fan or umbrella -> treat as two entities.
-2. We do not annotate anything that is not related to the picture.
+3. We do not annotate anything that is not related to the picture.